Music created using the Tandy Radio Shack TRS-80 Microcomputer, Orchestra-90 and the MIDI/80.

 - Display: Monochrome white/green-screen.

-Music applications and limitations
+Music applications

 The TRS-80 had limited built-in sound, but third-party developers created music add-ons: